-The objective of the Provider Reference Group is to offer provider input to the NSW Skills Board so that the Board delivers informed advice to the Minister.
-In particular, the Provider Reference Group advises the Board on request, on the extent to which skills reform is enabling training organisations to offer responsive, high quality training that meets the needs of learners and industry.
+The objective of the Provider reference group is to offer provider input to the NSW Skills Board so that the board delivers informed advice to the minister.
+In particular, the reference group advises the board on request, on the extent to which skills reform is enabling training organisations to offer responsive, high quality training that meets the needs of learners and industry.

-- Ways to ensure that the Smart and Skilled Quality Framework, including assessment of provider applications, professional development and performance monitoring arrangements maximise training quality in NSW; and
+- ways to ensure that the Smart and Skilled Quality Framework, including assessment of provider applications, professional development and performance monitoring arrangements maximise training quality in NSW

-The Provider Reference Group consists of up to 12 members, not including Skills Board representatives.
-Members represent a range of private, community and public providers, nominated by TAFE NSW, ACPET, Community Colleges Australia and ERTOA.
+The Provider reference group consists of up to 12 members, not including Skills Board representatives.
+Members represent a range of private, community and public providers, nominated by TAFE NSW, Australian Council for Private Education and Training, Community Colleges Australia and Enterprise Registered Training Organisation Association.